opcoder0/flags/README.md

 }
 ```

+### Example with user defined types

 More complex types can be passed in as flags too as long as they implement `FromStr` and `Clone` traits.
-Example -

 ```
 extern crate flags;